Spring 2026 John Jay College

 Using GitHub for Version Control & Submissions

 GitHub will be our shared workspace and code archive.
 It helps you track every change, back up projects safely, and practice professional version control workflows.
-You’ll also use it to build your coding portfolio — and later, submit assignments when instructed.
-Practice and share only your learning repos (like CSCI-272-<semester>), not graded assignments, to avoid revealing answers to others.
+You’ll also use it to build your coding portfolio - and later, submit assignments when instructed.
+Practice and share only your learning repos (like CSCI-272-Spring-2026), not graded assignments, to avoid revealing answers to others.

 Note: Not all assignments will be submitted via GitHub.
 Follow the submission method listed on Brightspace for each assignment.